 Tours of the Luminous Lagoon cost $25 and include a little rum punch before the cruise.
 The entire experience takes about an hour.
 And, yes, it’s possible to bring a bathing suit to swim in the lagoon.
 Don’t worry, it’s only between 4 and 8 feet deep.
 For groups of 4 or more, they will also offer transport from Montego Bay hotels.

-Montego Bay Travel Tip: If you want to book a Glistening Waters tour, try to avoid a full moon, or nearly full moon evening.
+Montego Bay Travel Tip: If you want to book a Glistening Waters tour, try to avoid a full moon or nearly full moon evening.
 Even better, try it on a cloudy night.
 That’s when the waters sparkle the most.
 If looking for a bit of adventure, this is definitely one of the more fun things to do in Jamaica.

 Check out TripAdvisor reviews of Glistening Waters.